 The purpose of the congregation is threefold.
 First, it strives to promote the enduring and fundamental principles of Judaism and ensure the continuity of the Jewish people.
 Furthermore, it enables its adherents to develop a relationship with G-d through communal worship, study and assembly.
 Finally, it strives to apply the principles of Reform Judaism to the values and conduct of the individual, family, and the society in which we live.

-We are the only Reform Jewish congregation in Fort Walton Beach and its surrounding communities, but we are sensitive to the needs of members from all backgrounds as our membership reflects this diversity.
+We are the only Reform Jewish congregation in Fort Walton Beach and its surrounding communities, but we are sensitive to the needs of members from ALL backgrounds as our membership reflects this diversity.
 Rituals, ceremonies and worship services are conducted in consonance with the western world and the 21st century, while at the same time retaining the essential traditions of our long and great heritage.
-Our services are based on a traditional mode of worship and are conducted in English, augmented with Hebrew prayers.
+Our services are based on a traditional mode of worship and are conducted in English, augmented with Hebrew prayers, and let us be sure to highlight the wonderful music often included in our various services here at Temple Beth Shalom.
 The URJ Mishkan T'Filah is used for all services except the High Holy Days, when we use the URJ Mishkan T'Shuvah.

-The Student Rabbi and Lay Cantor lead Rosh Hashanah and Yom Kippur services.
+Our Rabbi and Cantorial Soloist/Music Director lead Rosh Hashanah and Yom Kippur services.
 One day of Rosh Hashanah is observed in concert with the Reform Movement.
 Yom Kippur services begin with an evening Kol Nidre service and continue the next day with morning and afternoon services followed by a Break-the-Fast dinner.

 In addition to regular Shabbat and holiday services, the Temple offers a Religious School for our children, a Jewish library for all ages, a monthly bulletin and Facebook page.
 Adult education includes both Torah/Tanach study, discussion and Hebrew lessons.

 Social functions, coinciding with various Jewish Holidays, are held throughout the year.
 Members support an independent Hadassah chapter.
 We support the Jewish National Fund through tree purchases in Israel.
 The "Nite on the Town" dining out evening, discovering and enjoying the vast selection of cuisines in the area, is held approximately bi-monthly.
-Our Men's Breakfast Chavurah and Ladies' Luncheon Chavurah meet monthly for fellowship and discussion.
+Our Ladies' Luncheon Chavurah (TBS Women's Social Committee) meet monthly for fellowship and discussion.

 Through the generosity of the Steven Sandler family, a 'Holocaust' Torah, rescued by the Allies in 1945, was obtained through the Czech Memorial Scrolls Project of the Westminster Synagogue, London, UK.
 This Torah, which dates from the year 1800 C.E., previously belonged to a synagogue in Ledec, Bohemia, the Czech Republic, a community dating back to the 17th century.
 The Ledec Jewish community was liquidated by the Nazis in 1942.
 We remember the people of Ledec with a perpetual light on our memorial board and with a special Kaddish during Yom Kippur Yizkor.